 This is a very powerful kriya.
 Maha Gyan means “the great knowledge.”
 Agni means “purity of fire.”
 Practice this kriya unto that Infinity of God.

-The Rebirthing Manual is an excellent resource filled with kriyas for cleaning the subconscious, dropping past memories, and even removing fears from the womb.
+The Rebirthing Kriyas are an excellent resource filled with kriyas for cleaning the subconscious, dropping past memories, and even removing fears from the womb.
 This is a great overall manual to practice kriyas for awakening into your authentic self.
 Try kriyas such as, “Renewed Self-Concept,” “Housecleaning I” or “Unloading the Subconscious.”

 Have a Happy Spring Equinox!